 Rashan laughed.
 “It is.
 Hey, you wanna dance?”

-Different speakers’ words may be written in a single paragraph to save space as long as the change of speakers is clear to the reader by introductions such as Mary said.
+Different speakers’ words may be written in a single paragraph to save space as long as the change of speakers is clear by prompts to the reader such as Rashan laughed.

 Single words such as yes, no, where, how, and why are not enclosed in quotation marks unless used in direct dialogue.